ekankr2/frontend-coding-test/README.md

 **need** : laptops<br/>
 **time** : 30minutes or less<br/>
-**how** : Using ['Code With Me'](https://www.jetbrains.com/help/idea/code-with-me.html) on Fleet to interview is the best practice.
+**how** : Use ['Code With Me'](https://www.jetbrains.com/help/idea/code-with-me.html) on Fleet to live interview.

-*It is good for the interviewer to know the answer to the question.*
+*It is good for the interviewer to know the answers to the questions.*

 - - - -